-Aumiller teaches Modern III-VI, Choreography I, Contact Improvisation, Special Topics, Global Studies, and Somatic Theories I in the Elon dance program.
+Aumiller teaches Modern III-VI, Choreography I, Contact Improvisation, Special Topics, Senior Seminar II, Dance Ensemble, and Yoga in the Elon dance program.
 Before coming to Elon, Aumiller was an adjunct professor at UNC-Greensboro and Meredith College between 2010-2-14 and a Visiting Assistant Professor in Dance at Beloit College from 2009-2010.

 Aumiller has received several grants and fellowships to support her artistic and scholarly research.
-She has received a Elon CATL travel grant in 2013 and 2014 to support her attendance at the American College Dance Festival and to participate in Body, Mind, Centering (BMC) Somatic Movement Educator certification workshops, respectively.
-She has received a mini-grant to pursue her BMC studies from the North Carolina Dance Alliance, with whom she received the 2011 North Carolina Choreography Fellowship.
+She has received an Elon Faculty Research and Development Grant to pursue her scholastic research in choreographic development, a New Faculty Summer Fellowship to earn her Franklin Method Level 1 teaching certification, and a CATL travel grant in 2013 and 2014 to support her attendance at the American College Dance Festival and to participate in Body, Mind, Centering (BMC) Somatic Movement Educator certification workshops, respectively.
+She has received the prestigious Ella Pratt Emerging Artist Grant through the Durham Arts Council, a mini-grant to pursue her BMC studies from the North Carolina Dance Alliance, with whom she received the North Carolina Choreography Fellowship.

 Past professional performance experiences include working with (inter)nationally renowned artists, Renée Wadleigh, Tere O’Connor, Christian Von Howard, Linda Lehovec, as well as and Chicago- based contemporary companies, The Dance Team and Thread Meddle Outfit.
-She is a founding member/performer of the Durham Improvised Dance Collective (DID), which is a quartet collective that performs improvised scores that vary in dimension and tone.
+Most recently, Aumiller performed for VECTOR, The Kearns Dance Project, and The Bipeds.
+She is a founding member/performer of the Department of Improvised Dance, a quartet collective that performs improvised scores that vary in dimension and tone.
 Aumiller toured Taiwan, Cambodia, and Italy with internationally acclaimed improvisation master, Kirstie Simson.
-She is a current member of The Kearns Dance Project.
+Aumiller is a currently performer for Gerri Houlihan.

 Aumiller's education includes earning an MFA in Choreography from the University of Illinois at Urbana-Champaign and a BA in Dance Studies from the University of North Carolina-Greensboro.
-She teaches regularly weekly classes for professionals at the Samuel H. Scripps ADF Studios in Durham, NC.
+She is a certified Franklin Method educator and teaches regularly weekly classes for professionals at the Samuel H. Scripps ADF Studios in Durham, NC.